 In these areas, the city can help you in several ways:

 - Acquiring land.
 The city may be able to provide competitively priced sites for new development and business expansion in these areas

 - Coordinating infrastructure needs for the area to ensure current and future needs are met

 Tax Increment Financing (TIF)

 If your business or development is in an urban renewal area, it may qualify for Tax Increment Financing.
-This flexible tool is used to encourage increased investment in these Tax Increment Districts.
-It freezes the value of the property for taxing purposes.
+This flexible tool is used to encourage increased investment in these Urban Renewal Areas.
+This freezes the value of the property for taxing purposes.
 As construction begins and the property value grows, generating an increase in taxes, the extra tax money is pumped back into that area for further development.

 Job and Customized Skill Training

 You can get help with training and expanding your company’s workforce.
 The Iowa Industrial New Jobs Training (260E) program offers tax credits for job and customized skill training.
 The High Quality Jobs program offers financial assistance to offset some of the costs of locating, expanding or modernizing your facility.

 The City of Des Moines tax abatement program encourages new construction and rehabilitation of existing structures through property tax incentives.
 Tax abatements provide a temporary reduction in property taxes over a specified period of time on the portion of the assessed value added by new construction or improvements to an existing structure.

 - Commercial and industrial: Certain areas in Des Moines are designated to receive tax abatement.
 Contact the Permit and Development Center to see if your property is in an eligible area.
 All buildings must meet construction and sustainability design standards.